Type classes in Scala

 value show is not a member of Boolean.

-A similar error message is even reported when ambiguous implicit definitions are found, but the
+A similar error message is even reported when ambiguous implicits definitions are found, but the

 .show notation was used.